develop-aditya/demo/README.md

 # demo
-this is my first github respository
+this is my first github respository. author-aditya singh parmar